kevinslin/seed-xkcd/vault/xkcd.on-the-moon.md

   license: Creative Commons 2.5
 ---
 !["I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on Venus and returning him safely to--" [an aide frantically whispers in the president's ear for a moment] "... of landing a man on Venus."](https://imgs.xkcd.com/comics/on_the_moon.png)
+> "On the Moon", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Two people are walking along together.]]